Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: State transformations

 Firstly, Alice and Charlie want to distill as many shared ebits as possible via a state-merging protocol.
-The state distillation is achieved via a state-merging protocol, i.e., Alice wants to merge her system into Charlie's lab via $\mathbb{LOCC}_{A\to C}$.
+The state distillation is achieved via a state-merging protocol, i.e., Alice wants to merge her system into Charlie's lab via $\mathbb{LOCC}_{\mathbf{A}\rightarrow \mathbf{C}}$.
 For a large $n$, this state-merging protocol on $(\rho_1)_{ABC}^{\otimes n}$ generates ${\approx} n.I(A\rangle C)_{\rho_1}$ shared ebits between Alice and Charlie (when $I(A\rangle C)_{\rho_1}{\ge}0$).
-Considering the purification of $\rho_1$ to be $\ket{\psi_1}$ and taking Bob's system $B$ and the environment system $R$ together, the corresponding resource-inequality for state-merging follows (see Eq.
+Considering the purification of $\rho_1$ to be $\ket{\psi_1}$ with the environment system R, the corresponding resource-inequality for state-merging follows (see Eq.
 58 in~\cite{Devetak_2008_resource_framework})